Shih Tzu Temperament & Personality Guide

 Interactions with Other Pets

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Shih Tzus have particular requirements based on their small size, moderate shedding level, and genetic predispositions to brachycephalic syndrome and dental disease.
+For Shih Tzus, the inputs that matter most are a small frame, a moderate shedding coat, and breed-level risk for brachycephalic syndrome and dental disease.

 Daily Activity Patterns